View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Experiments

 \subsection{Implementation Details}

-For single-frame models, the backbone network architecture for our model is based on~\cite{martinez2017simple} for simplicity and fair comparison between 3D lifting and embedding.
+For single-frame models, the backbone network architecture for our model is based on~\cite{martinez2017simple} for simplicity and fair comparison with 3D lifting.
 We use two residual FC blocks, batch normalization, $0.3$ dropout during training, and no weight norm clipping.
-Unless stated otherwise, we use $d=16$ as a good trade-off between embedding size and accuracy.
+Unless stated otherwise, we use embedding dimension $d=16$.
 To weigh different losses, we use $w_\text{ratio}=1$, $w_\text{positive}=0.005$, and $w_\text{prior}=0.001$.
 We choose $\beta=2$ for the triplet ratio loss margin and $K=20$ for the number of samples.
 During training, we normalize matching probabilities to within $[0.05,0.95]$ for numerical stability.
 The matching NP-MPJPE threshold is $\kappa=0.1$ for all training and evaluation.
 Ablation studies on hyperparameters can be found in Section~\ref{sec:ablation}.
 For Temporal Pr-VIPE, we embed 2D poses from $T=7$ frames.
 The temporal atrous sampling rate is chosen based on video frame rate, such that the input sequence covers approximately $0.5$ second.
-Specifically, we use atrous rate $4$ for $50$Hz videos and $2$ for $25$Hz videos.
+Specifically, we use atrous rate $4$ for $50$ FPS videos and $2$ for $25$ FPS videos.

-We use PersonLab \cite{papandreou2018personlab} 2D keypoint detector for our experiments, unless stated otherwise, but our approach does not rely on a particular 2D keypoint detector.
-For random rotation during camera augmentation, we uniformly sample azimuth angle between $\pm180^{\circ}$, elevation between $\pm30^{\circ}$, and roll between $\pm30^{\circ}$.
+We use PersonLab \cite{papandreou2018personlab} 2D keypoint detector for our experiments, unless stated otherwise, while our approach does not rely on a particular 2D keypoint detector.
+For random rotation during camera augmentation, we uniformly sample azimuth angle between $\pm180^{\circ}$, elevation angle between $\pm30^{\circ}$, and roll angle between $\pm30^{\circ}$.
 We use Adagrad optimizer~\cite{duchi2011adaptive} with fixed learning rate $0.02$, and batch size $N=256$.
 Our batch consists of an even mix of detected and projected 2D keypoints, which includes anchor and positive pairs from different sources.
 For the occlusion-robust model training, we evenly mix triplets with fully visible poses and triplets with partially visible anchor poses in a batch.
 Our implementation is in TensorFlow~\cite{tensorflow2015whitepaper}.